denten/denten.github.io/collections/_posts/cu.md

 who must nevertheless embody the metaphor of a sprawling leviathan.
 To demand unity from them implies the unification of the underlying constituency.
 At best, such a process must involve careful political deliberation.
-At worst, the demand for unilateral action risks creating the appearance of a consensus where none exists.
+At worst, the demand for unilateral action risks creating the appearance of consensus where none exists.
 In other words, ethics (or love) isn't something that can be demanded of the university nor dispensed from above by decree.
 Love is something that we can only ask of each other.

 So what can it possibly mean to love or hate an institution?
 In reflecting on my own experiences, I think fondly of the people who welcomed me here a little over a decade ago and made me feel at home.
 I think of colleagues in the English Department and the Institute of Comparative literature.
-I think of the care with which we discuss problems, the amount of quietly satisfying work that goes into mentoring our students.
+I think of the care with which we discuss problems, the amount of quietly satisfying work that goes into mentoring students.
 I think of the Core, and the people who make it special, from the staff to the students---students who still keep in touch (hello Sunny and Elena!) after many years.
 I think of friends in the Journalism school like Mark Hansen and Marguerite Holloway, who encouraged my early work.
 I think of our library,